 Our Advanced Program application deadline is February 20 for fall entry.
 We will conduct assessment and interviews in the month after we have received all the applications.
 Acceptance is generally announced 4 weeks following application.
 Entry into the program is based on the student’s language level.
 We accept applicants every semester.
 Click for more

 The time in the program depends on individual’s background and where a student enters the program.
 The full program is meant to be completed as an integral part of an undergraduate education, students must complete a minimum of four dedicated Chinese Flagship courses (12 hours) and at least four advanced Chinese electives (12 hours).
-After a student completes the BYU campus coursework, they participate in the overseas capstone program in China, beginning with direct enrollment at Nanjing University in Nanjing, China, or National Yang-Ming University in Taiwan for one semester (~5 months) and culminating in an internship in China, which focuses on your specific career goals (~ 4 months).
+After a student completes the BYU campus coursework, they participate in the overseas capstone program in China or Taiwan, beginning with direct enrollment at Nanjing University in Nanjing, China, or National Yang-Ming University in Taiwan for one semester (~5 months) and culminating in an internship there, which focuses on your specific career goals (~ 4 months).